-- 2.13 Under section 17 of the Crime and Disorder Act 1998 the Council is required to promote the prevention of crime and disorder within its area.
-The Council works closely with Responsible Authorities to ensure that the Licensing Objectives are promoted and seeks to ensure that Council decisions are proportionate and appropriate. - 2.14 The Council will work in partnership with licence holders, local businesses, Responsible Authorities, Councillors and local people with the aim of promoting the licensing objectives. - 2.15 The Licensing Authority should look to the Police as the main source of advice on crime and disorder.
-The Council will also liaise with its Corporate Business and Partnerships Team. - 2.16 A map of Stafford Borough and its Wards can be viewed https://www.staffordbc.gov.uk/DemServWards.
+- 2.14 Under section 17 of the Crime and Disorder Act 1998 the Council is required to promote the prevention of crime and disorder within its area.
+The Council works closely with Responsible Authorities to ensure that the Licensing Objectives are promoted and seeks to ensure that Council decisions are proportionate and appropriate. - 2.15 The Council will work in partnership with licence holders, local businesses, Responsible Authorities, Councillors and local people with the aim of promoting the licensing objectives. - 2.16 The Licensing Authority should look to the Police as the main source of advice on crime and disorder.
+The Council will also liaise with its Community Safer Partnerships Team. - 2.17 A map of Stafford Borough and its Wards can be viewed www.staffordbc.gov.uk/DemServWards